rowanhill/boneidle/Readme.md

 -----------------------------
 Ways in which boneidle could be even better include:

+* Provide nice error messages on mis-use
+ * Helpful exceptions for specifying non-existent loader method
+ * Helpful exceptions for specifying loader method that has parameters
+ * Possibly wrap the cglib exceptions for final classes?
 * Smarter / configurable strategies for deciding when data needs to be loaded.
 For example:
  * If the `@LazyLoadWith` loader has been invoked once
  * If _any_ loader specified (by a new annotation?) has been invoked